clinaresl/libdot/README.md

 1. It does not recognize HTML strings.
 2. Escape quotes (\") cannot be used to name IDs.
+3. C comments (`/* ... */`) are not handled yet.
+Instead, only C++
+comments (`//`) are acknowledged.
-3. The kewyord `strict` is not recognized yet
+4. The kewyord `strict` is not recognized yet
-4. Likewise, it is not possible to define subgraphs with the keyword `subgraph`.
+5. Likewise, it is not possible to define subgraphs with the keyword `subgraph`.

 Note that both edges and nodes can be given an `attr_list` which consists of a comma separated list of assignments given between square brackets.

+It also includes the code to create an executable (called `parser`) which effectively parses the contents of any dot file.

 # Install #